viamrobotics/docs/docs/tutorials/pi/make-a-plant-watering-robot.md

 ## Next Steps

-Now that you have created your automatic plant watering system with a Capacitive Soil Moisture Sensor, you can easily use Viam to automate other aspects of your garden.
+Now that you have created your automatic plant watering system with a capacitive soil moisture sensor, you can easily use Viam to automate other aspects of your garden.

 For example, you can use a [light sensor](https://www.amazon.com/Sensor-Module-Raspberry-Integrated-Circuits/dp/B07L15M5JG) or a [temperature sensor](https://www.amazon.com/KY-011-Cathode-Arduino-Starter-2-color/dp/B07869PKKF/ref=as_li_ss_tl?keywords=arduino+two+color+led+module&qid=1556591832&s=gateway&sr=8-2&th=1&linkCode=sl1&tag=murraynet-20&linkId=c36cd98be29498a9883b656c7011b6bb&language=en_US)!